What is the RQF?

 2 – GCSEs (grades 9-4: previously A*-C), CSE grade 1, O level grade A,B or C

-3 – Advanced level (A level) grade A-E, AS level
+3 – Advanced level (A level) grade A-E, AS level, Vocational level 3

 4 – Vocational Qualification level 4, CertHE, HNC

-5 – Vocational Qualification level 5, Foundation Degree, DipHE, HND
+5 – Vocational Qualification level 5, Foundation Degree, DipHE, HND, CertEd

-6 – Bachelor’s Degree (with or without honours)
+6 – Bachelor’s Degree (with or without honours), Professional Graduate, PGCE

-7 – Master’s Degree, Postgraduate Certificate and Diploma, PGCE
+7 – Master’s Degree, Postgraduate Certificate or Diploma, PGCE, PGDE

 8 – Doctor of Philosophy (DPhil or PhD).